-Route and method of administration (continued)

-The vaccine should be visually inspected for foreign particulate matter and other variation of expected appearance prior to preparation and administration.
+Route and method of administration (continued) The vaccine should be visually inspected for foreign particulate matter and other variation of expected appearance prior to preparation and administration.
 Should either occur, discard the vial in accordance with local procedures.
 The vaccine SPCs provides further guidance on preparation and administration and are available from the electronic Medicines Compendium website.

-Dose and frequency of administration

-Current UK licensed hepatitis A vaccines contain different concentrations of antigen per millilitre (see Table 1 below).
+Dose and frequency of administration Current UK licensed hepatitis A vaccines contain different concentrations of antigen per millilitre (see Table 1 below).
 The choice of vaccine and dose used should be guided by the individual's age, immunocompetence and dose recommendations in the vaccine manufacturer's SPC.

-Table 1: Primary dosing information for Hepatitis A vaccines in the UK

-Vaccine Age (licenced use) Dose Volume Havrix Monodose® 16 years or over 1440 ELISA units 1.0ml Havrix [®] Junior Monodose [®] One to 15 years 720 ELISA units 0.5ml AVAXIM® 16 years or over 160 ELISA units 0.5ml AVAXIM® Junior One to 15 years 80 ELISA units 0.5ml VAQTA® Adult 18 years of age and older 50 units 1ml VAQTA® Paediatric One to 17 years 25 units 0.5ml

-^{}in the absence of an international standardised reference, the antigen content is expressed using an in-house method of the manufacturer
+Table 1: Primary dosing information for Hepatitis A vaccines in the UK Age Dose Volume Vaccine (licenced use) Vaccine Havrix Monodose ® 16 years or over 1440 ELISA units 1.0ml Havrix ® Junior Monodose ® One to 15 years 720 ELISA units 0.5ml AVAXIM® 16 years or over 160 ELISA units 0.5ml AVAXIM ® Junior One to 15 years 80 ELISA units 0.5ml VAQTA ® Adult 18 years of age and older 50 units 1ml VAQTA ® Paediatric One to 17 years 25 units 0.5ml in the absence of an inte expressed using an in-ho n content is 1.
+Primary course A single dose (see Table 1 above).
+Vaccination should ideally occur at least 2 weeks prior to possible exposure to infection with hepatitis A. For travellers, vaccine should preferably be given at least 2 (preferably 4) weeks before departure, but can be given up to the day of departure.
+2. Reinforcing immunisa tion For those who require long-term or subsequent protection against infection caused to hepatitis A virus, a single reinforcing dose appropriate to the individual's age (as per Table 1 above) should be given, leaving a minimum interval of 6 to 12 months after the first dose.

-1. Primary course

-A single dose (see Table 1 above).

-Vaccination should ideally occur at least 2 weeks prior to possible exposure to infection with hepatitis A.

-For travellers, vaccine should preferably be given at least 2 (preferably 4) weeks before departure, but can be given up to the day of departure.

-2. Reinforcing immunisation

-For those who require long-term or subsequent protection against infection caused by hepatitis A virus, a single reinforcing dose appropriate to the individual's age (as per Table 1 above) should be given, leaving a minimum interval of 6 to 12 months after the first dose.
 Studies have shown successful boosting can occur even when the second dose is delayed for several years, so a course does not need to be restarted.
 Hepatitis A containing vaccines may be used interchangeably, as appropriate, to complete a course.
 Specific details regarding recommended intervals when using the same and mixed brands of vaccine may be found in the product's SPC.

-Until further evidence is available on persistence of protective immunity, a further booster at 25 years is indicated for those at ongoing risk.
+Is when using the (continued over page) ntil further evidence is av oster at 25 years is indic inity, a further

-(continued over page)